Curriculum

 Margaret Hudson

-Margaret has been teaching art for 13 years at Diocesan schools including CHS, Christ the King School in Norfolk, and Portsmouth Catholic Regional School.
+Mrs. Hudson has been teaching art for over 15 years at Diocesan schools including CHS, Christ the King School in Norfolk, and Portsmouth Catholic Regional School.
 A native of upstate New York, she received her B.A. with dual majors from Marymount College/Fordham University in Studio Arts and Art Education.

 In addition to her teaching career, Mrs. Hudson has been a lifelong advocate for the arts, founding several local businesses dedicated to artistic creativity and education.
-She is the owner of The Dragonfly Art Studio and Gallery on Colley Avenue in the Ghent area of Norfolk, and also owns and runs Ms. Hudson's Art Camp, a summer art program for children.
-She founded and organizes the annual Catholic Schools Week Student Art Show, and further promotes the arts within our community as the coordinator of the Neptune Festival Emerging Artist show.
+She is the owner of The Dragonfly Art Studio and Gallery on Colley Avenue in the Ghent area of Norfolk, and also owns and runs Dragonfly Art Camp, a summer art program for children.
+She founded and organizes the annual Catholic Schools Week Student Art Show, and further promotes the arts within our community as the coordinator of the Neptune Festival Youth Art Show.

-Outside of teaching, Mrs. Hudson enjoys Intaglio printmaking, ceramics, and glass, and spending time with her three children, one who has graduated from CHS, one who is a senior, and another joining CRU family next year.
+Outside of teaching, Mrs. Hudson enjoys Intaglio printmaking, ceramics, and glass-working, and spending time with her three children, two of whom have graduated from CHS and another will be a senior in the 2023/2024 school year.

 Garry Martin